mohebifar/angular-persian/README.md

 Angular Persian Tools
 =====================

-Angular Persian Tools is a simple [Angular.js](http://angularjs.org) module which provides a set of useful *Angular Filters*.
+Angular Persian Tools is a simple [Angular.js](http://angularjs.org) module which provides a set of useful *Angular Filters* for Persian Developers.

 Installation
 ============